How do I extract values from custom tags in feedzy

 In the Map Content area > Advanced Options, make sure you create a custom field as follows:

-You can also add the tag [#item_custom_media:starRating@average] in the " Item Content" field in the General tab of the Map Content.
+You can also add the tag [#item_custom_dc:creator] in the " Content" field in the General tab of the Map Content to see the extracted value on the post itself.

 💡Result

-It will create a new custom field named "Average Rating" and fetch the rating value in it.
+Inside the editor, it will create a new custom field named "Item Creator" for each post and fetch the value in it.

 📝 Note: Gutenberg/Block Editor doesn't have custom fields enabled by default.
 If you don't see the above screen, enable them by using these steps.